shadow-light/sellingjesus.org/src/articles/should-preachers-be-paid.md

 ## Salaries

 Second, while it never makes explicit mention of the concept, the Bible certainly permits salaried support.
 Since the time of the Reformation, many have acknowledged the legitimacy of material support for ministers but criticized any regularity in this support.
 That is, so long as financial maintenance is not *salaried*, it may be acceptable.
-This position was adopted by Menno Simons,^[Menno Simons, The Complete Work of Menno Simon (John F. Funk / Brother, 1871), 2.340–350.] further popularized by George Müller,^[George Müller, A Narrative of Some of the Lord’s Dealings with George Müller (James Nisbet & Co., 1881), 68–69.] and is held by many evangelicals today.
+This position was adopted by Menno Simons,[^2] further popularized by George Müller,[^3] and is held by many evangelicals today.

 This approach has a number of pragmatic justifications: